Josh Hawley after Eric Schmitt’s primary win: ‘I absolutely endorse him’ - NewsBreak

 WASHINGTON – Two candidates move forward in the highly-contested race for the upcoming Missouri U.S. Senate seat as Republican Eric Schmitt or Democrat Trudy Busch Valentine both scored primary election victories Tuesday for their respective parties.

 Schmitt and Valentine and independent candidate John Wood are running to replace retiring U.S. Sen. Roy Blunt.
 The winner of the Nov.
-8 general election will join Josh Hawley as Missouri’s second United State senator.Missouri election guide: what voters will see on their ballot in November
+8 general election will join Josh Hawley as Missouri’s second United State seantor.Top story: Ozark Run Scenic Byway would run from St. Louis to Branson

 One day after the primary election, Hawley made his support for fellow Republican Eric Schmitt clear.

-“I absolutely endorse him,” Hawley said on Schmitt.
+“I absolutely endorse him,” Hawley tells FOX2 on Schmitt.
 “I talked to him last night and congratulated him on his win.
 He is going to be a great candidate for us this fall.
-I told him last night that I support him and of course [would] do anything I could to help him.”
+I told him last night that I support him and of course do anything I could to help him.”

 The remarks come several months after Hawley announced he would endorse Vicky Hartzler in the Republican primary for U.S. Senate.
 Schmitt won in a crowded field of 21 GOP candidates with 45% of the vote.
 Hartzler was the next closest with 22% of the vote, while former Missouri Gov. Eric Greitens finished third with roughly 19% of votes.